mohaslimani/TopMalClone/README.md

 ## To do
 i still need to
-----add the manga section (input/output)
+----add the manga section (input/output) <br>
-----the routing /manga /anime
+----the routing /manga /anime <br>
-----home component ?
+----home component ? <br>
-----About/contact component
+----About/contact component <br>
-----remove Contact from navbar
+----remove Contact from navbar <br>
-----a sign in using myApi or firebase
+----a sign in using myApi or firebase <br>
-----detail component & /detail/id route (will parse the other infos)
+----detail component & /detail/id route (will parse the other infos) <br>
------------(there is a difference between manga & anime Objects be awar of that)
+-----------(there is a difference between manga & anime Objects be awar of that) <br>